 Length / Dimensions

 Small portable cribs for babies are great but a tall baby or infant might not fit.
-If your child is tall, don’t mind the age restriction so much but look at the dimensions and make sure to choose a large portable crib for toddler use.
+If your child is tall, don’t mind the age restriction so much but look at the portable crib dimensions and make sure to choose a large portable crib for toddler use.
 Before going traveling, always check if your child still fits comfortably in the travel crib you have.
 I swear sometimes our son seems to grow overnight!
-Both the Phil & Ted’s Travel Crib (45″ long) and the KidCo PeaPod Plus (52″ long) are suitable for taller and older kids.
-Both rest on the floor and have no weight limit.
+If you’re looking for the best travel crib for a tall toddler, try the Phil & Teds Travel Crib (45″ long), the Joovy Gloo Large (51.5″ long) or the KidCo PeaPod Plus (52″ long).
+All three are suitable for taller and older kids as they rest on the floor and have no weight limit.

 If you want your child to have a safe sleeping space while traveling but think that s/he has outgrown the travel crib, it’s time to start looking at the best toddler travel bed options, such as a toddler travel cot.
 You can read all about the different kinds of toddler travel beds we recommend here.